elenderg/PAL-1000/instruções de compilação.md

 `If the string ends with "ma", append "ta" to the string; exit.  \ or add S `

-`If the string ends with any consonant and "_y", remove the last byte from the string; append "ies" to the string; exit.`
+`If the string ends with any consonant and "y", remove the last byte from the string; append "ies" to the string; exit.`

-`If the string ends with any vowel and "_o", append "s" to the string; exit.`
+`If the string ends with any vowel and "o", append "s" to the string; exit.`

-`If the string ends with any vowel and "_y", append "s" to the string; exit.`
+`If the string ends with any vowel and "y", append "s" to the string; exit.`

 `If the string ends with "f", remove the last byte from the string; append "ves" to the string; exit.`